Get Christmas Inspirations At the Library

 Eager to check out some of our holiday books and magazines but can’t make it to the library?
 We have digital magazines and eBooks that you can access at home or on the go.
 Through Tennessee READS-OverDrive you can download eBooks on your computer, eReader, smart phone, or tablet.
 Tennessee READS offers a huge selection of current titles on Christmas decorating, cooking and entertaining.
 Stop by the Reference Desk at the Main Branch in Franklin for hands-on assistance setting up your READS-OverDrive account.
 Instructions for downloading electronic titles are also available at wcpltn.org for the OverDrive app and for Kindle eReaders.

 WCPL also offers digital magazines that you can read on your computer, smart phone, or tablet.
-Zinio, the Library’s digital magazine collection, has recently merged with RBdigital.
-Instructions for downloading digital magazines using the RBdigital software and app will be on our website soon.
+Flipster, the Library’s digital magazine collection, offers a variety of magazines for all ages.

 CLASSES AND PROGRAMS